 Alice McDowell holds a PhD in theology from Fordham University and has taught religious studies at Ithaca College for 18 years.
 She has trained with energetic healers, humanistic and transpersonal psychologists, Sufi guides, and Christian contemplatives, and has guided people in their personal and spiritual journeys for over 30 years.
 She draws upon her diverse training and life experience to help others awaken to their true selves.

-Lawrence Muscat is a student of the Mysteries, both ancient and modern.
-An ordained minister, he is a full time receptionist, cook and jack-of-all-trades at Light on the Hill.
+Lawrence Muscat, an ordained minister, is a student of the Mysteries, both ancient and modern.

 Board of Directors

 Andrea J. Mooney, Chairperson, recently retired as a clinical professor at Cornell Law School, specializing in legal writing and child advocacy.
 She continues to practice law as an Attorney for the Child on the trial and appellate levels.
 She is an original co-author of Cornell’s “Therapeutic Crisis Intervention” curriculum, which is taught internationally and is now in its seventh edition.

 Andrea has served on many local Boards of Directors, including Family & Children’s Service, the Youth Policy Institute, the Advocacy Center, and Citizens Concerned for Children.
 She is a 2016 graduate of the Hidden Treasure Program.

 Mike Koplinka-Loehr has directed several upstate NY non-profit organizations, served the Innu of Labrador, Canada for 2 years with his family, and held elected office in Tompkins for 15 years.

 He has life-long passions for developing the human potential, human services, community building, and social justice.

 He is a 2014 graduate of the Hidden Treasure program, and a member of the Sangha for Hidden Treasures graduates at Light on the Hill.